reed54/MSDS696/README.md

  ### U.S. Census 2010 Decennial and American Community Surveys

  2) 	US Census (Census.gov).
 Generally, I have focused on two sources here:  American Community Survey for 2019 (ACS19) and the decennial census for 2010 (Census2010).
+Note, all of the datamentioned below is at Colorado-county level.
 This is a summary of the Data Frames I have created so far:
  a.	acs19-inc_df – Income distribution by county.
  b.	acs19-mar_df – marital status by county.
  c.	acs19-pop_df – population distribution by county.
  d.	acs19-pov_df – poverty by county.
+ e.
+Census2010-gender
+ f.
+Census2010-housing
+ g.
+Census2010-population

 ### Colorado Election Abstracts and Voter Registration